 Artist Reuben Dangoor photoshops London grime MCs into old paintings that look typically British.
 They’re humorous anachronisms that address a serious issue; power relations between people of different backgrounds and classes, now and in the past.
 Had the artist not chosen celebrities of colour, his paste ups wouldn’t have been half as remarkbale and potent.
 “I just started to combine a few of the stereotypical views of England and old school Britishness, with these guys - I think they’re flying the flag for the U.K. in a way that’s far more relevant”, Dangoor told Complex UK.

-Seriously controversial are two murals by Bonom.
-Not everyone in Brussels welcomes the horrifying nature of the depicted scenes.
+Two murals by Bonom in Brussels are seriously controversial.
+Not everyone in the Belgian capital welcomes the horrifying nature of the depicted scenes.
 Abraham who is about to offer his son Isaac (the angel who prevents him from doing so isn’t painted on the wall) and, on the side of an apartment block right opposite a heavily used railway line, the blood-soaked body of one of the brothers De Witt, two Dutch statesmen who were lynched and dismembered by an orange mob in 1672.